October 21, 2025

 Leather Jacket and Trench Coat

 I’m a huge fan of leather jackets and trench coats.
-For leather, I have several in several different colors, and I love rocking my red one in Paris.
-For trench, classic is always best.
+For leather, I have several in several different colors, and I love rocking my red and black ones in Paris.
+For trench coat, classic is always best.
 You can’t go wrong with either option, so take both!

 Fashionable Sneakers